StoicLoofah/chronoline.js/README.md

 * most aesthetics are options.
 Much other functionality can be modified by providing functions, such as the scrolling intervals
 * the smallest resolution you can get is days.
 In fact, all time information is stripped out of incoming dates
 * all calculations are done in UTC.
 I encountered some problems with time zones, and the easiest solution was to ignore them.
 This is presumably okay because we're not maintaining time zone information anyways
-* labels and hashes are only drawn as necessary.
-There are some pretty severe performance concerns (at least in FF in Ubuntu)
+* labels and hashes are only drawn as necessary with scrolling.
+There are severe performance problems (at least in Ubuntu Firefox) with drawing everything at once.
+Similarly, using goToDate to a distant date may also lag.

 Support
 -------